simon-stahlberg/mimir/README.md

 - **Efficiency:**
   Mimir can also be included as a library in C++ projects, which is recommended for optimal performance.
 This library is optimized for lifted planning but our experiments show that the grounded mode is competitive with state-of-the-art planners.
 Our experimental evaluation is available [here](https://github.com/simon-stahlberg/mimir/tree/main/experiments/github).

-- **Accuracy:**
+- **Predictability:**
-  Mimir heavily utilizes flat data structures such as Cista and Unordered_dense to obtain accurate memory usage predictions allowing you to write more efficient sequential portfolio planners that reuse previously acquired information instead of starting entirely from scratch.
+  Mimir heavily utilizes flat contiguous data structures to obtain accurate memory usage predictions, allowing you to write more efficient sequential portfolio planners that reuse previously acquired information instead of starting entirely from scratch.

 ## Technical Overview